Nalipas/Professional-README-Generator/README.md

 ## Installation

-Be sure to cd into the correct directory, then enter 'npm install'
+Be sure to cd into the correct directory, then enter 'npm install' into the command line.

 ## Usage